3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_exercise_geometric.md

 Evaluate the relative and absolute accuracy of the hyperspectral image strips.
 All the necessary tools can be found in the georeferencing app in QGIS “Layer -> Georeferencer”.
 If you are not familiar with the working environment or need help, have a look at the [documentation](https://docs.qgis.org/3.4/en/docs/user_manual/plugins/core_plugins/plugins_georeferencer.html).

 To compute the absolute accuracy, determine the residuals on the check points, preferably in map units (m).
-Load the unreferenced hyperspectral image strips in the app, find the checkpoints in the hyperspectral image, and compare their coordinates to the ones defined in the provided shapefile.
+Load the hyperspectral image strips for quality assessment in the app, find the checkpoints in the hyperspectral image, and compare their coordinates to the ones defined in the provided shapefile.
 Each check point is located in at least one image strip.
-For absolute accuracy, determine the geometrical distortions between overlaying image strips.
+For relative accuracy, determine the geometrical distortions between overlaying image strips.
 Find a minimum of four identical points (distinct edge/corner of grass stand, visible hollow or mound, check point) for each strip pair and compute the difference between their coordinates in the first and second image of the pair.
 Use the columns **Source XY** and **Destination XY** to compute all the differences.
 Do not use the **Residual** values in the GCP table from the "Georeferencer" app, as they refer to residuals after the transformation!
 <p align="center">
 <img src="media/exercise_geometric/residuals.jpg" title="Example of generated GCP table with source and destination coordinates" alt="Figure 3" width="1602"/>
 </p>